**This post may contain affiliate links.

 To begin with I was scared, you don’t have the security of an employer taking out your tax and NI each month.
 It was my job to not spend all my earnings, to put some away for this tax bill that I knew would be looming soon.

-It was fairly easy on the HRMC website to register as self-employed.
+It was fairly easy on the HRMC website to register as self-employed as a sole trader.
 I recommend you do this as soon as possible once you start earning even a penny.
 You will get your own UTR (Unique Tax Reference) sent out to you, plus you don’t want to get caught out and find yourself in trouble.
 If you ever need help with your accounts, tax and advice, why not use Brighton accountants Plummer Parsons?

 Where do bloggers get their earnings from?